suresh2kB/MessageCrypto/README.md

 ## started new Project
 ## Miles to go
 ## Initial setup done
-## Today 29-12-2020 Register with valid email and varifiction link send
+## Today 30-12-2020 Login with valid email and password